AnnaVargova/AutomationShield_wiki/HeatShield.md

 ## <a name="matlab"/>MATLAB API

 If you cannot program in C/C++ just yet, you may want to try out the MATLAB API for the HeatShield that enables to access the hardware through the [MATLAB](https://www.mathworks.com/downloads/) command line and scripts.
-It requires the [The MATLAB Support Package for Arduino Hardware](https://www.mathworks.com/matlabcentral/fileexchange/47522-matlab-support-package-for-arduino-hardware) which enables communication between the Arduino prototyping platform and the development computer.
+It utilizes the [The MATLAB Support Package for Arduino Hardware](https://www.mathworks.com/matlabcentral/fileexchange/47522-matlab-support-package-for-arduino-hardware) which enables communication between the Arduino prototyping platform and the development computer.
 Various commands accessing the hardware are executed directly in quasi real time without the need to compile code.
 This means that code is not deployed to the processor, and the Arduino merely acts as an external laboratory measurement card.

 To prevent confusion between the C/C++ and the MATLAB API, the two interfaces are as similar as possible.
 The MATLAB API is written in object-oriented script and the user must first create an instance from the class: